Parliamentary Voting System and Constituencies Act 2011: Part 1 – Voting Systems for Parliamentary Elections

-Part 1 of the Act comprises sections 1 to 9.
+Part 1 of the act comprises sections 1 to 9.
 Section 1 sets out the question to be put to voters, in English and Welsh.
 Section 4 sets out provisions associated with the date of the Referendum, whereby the date for the poll and one or more 2011 United Kingdom local elections, 2011 Scottish Parliament election, 2011 National Assembly for Wales election or 2011 Northern Ireland Assembly election will be taken on the same day.
 Section 9 set out amendments to the Representation of the People Act 1983 if the vote was "Yes".
+These included that the voter puts numbers 1, 2, etc against as many candidates' names as desired; how the count is conducted (instant run-off); and how the returning officer records the count.

 The referendum

 The act legislated for a referendum to be held in the United Kingdom on whether to introduce the alternative vote electoral method of electing Members of Parliament (MPs) to the House of Commons in all future UK general elections on Thursday 5 May 2011.
 The referendum would be conducted by the Electoral Commission and overseen by an appointed Chief Counting Officer (CCO) and a Deputy Chief Counting Officer (DCCO) who would declare the final result for the United Kingdom.
 The Electoral Commission is the public body under the terms of the Political Parties, Elections and Referendums Act 2000 that was given the task to raise public awareness ahead of polling day, and to oversee the conduct of the referendum.